 With the Citrix monitoring extension, you specifically get insights into:

 - Published application launch time, including a breakdown of all vital activities that Citrix must undertake to make the application available to the user.
 These include user authentication, license check, session lookup and setup (if no previous session exists), and more.
 When the application launch takes a significant amount of time, Dynatrace immediately provides guidance on the fault domains.

 - ICA latency.
 This measurement synthesizes what Citrix users experience as “screen lag.”
 ICA latency is constantly measured by every Citrix client (receiver) and is reported back to the server.
 The measurement includes the total time required to refresh the terminal screen upon user action (including whole message trip through the network and the Citrix server stack, but not through the application).
 Therefore, ICA latency is one of the most important end-user experience measurements in the Citrix world.
 It’s the ultimate indicator of whether “Citrix is slow.”

 - Login user name and terminal address, which is mapped to the client location.
 This is picked up for every individual Citrix session, user name, and terminal IP address, and allows for Citrix client groupings by location and further reporting on location-specific performance, represented by ICA latency and Apdex rating per location.

 1. Deploy Dynatrace OneAgent

 Deploy OneAgent on Citrix VDAs in order to monitor the infrastructure performance, compute and disk resources, and infrastructure dependencies.
 This is part of an infrastructure-monitoring only OneAgent setup.
-Note that while Citrix RUM can run without OneAgent, we don’t recommend it, as it limits the value of the entire solution.

 2. Deploy Dynatrace extension for Citrix